JAlexander94/Project-JJJ/README.md

 ## Usage

-Search for a cities weather forecast by typing it into the search bar and clicking search or clicking one of the history buttons to see their forecast
+Search for property prices and crime rites by typing into the search bar and clicking search;

 ![screenshot of ]()
 ![screenshot of ]()